 The CIPD is the professional body for HR and people development.
-We’re independent, and not for profit and hold a highly respected Royal Charter.
-We are a registered charity in both England & Wales and Scotland with public benefit that includes our ability to influence public policy and promote progressive HR and people management practices.
+We are not for profit and hold a highly respected Royal Charter.
+We are a registered charity in England & Wales, Scotland and Ireland with public benefit that includes our ability to influence public policy and promote progressive HR and people management practices.

-We are the parent company of CIPD Enterprises Ltd and CIPD Asia Ltd. CIPD Middle East FZ-LLC is a wholly-owned subsidiary of CIPD Enterprises Ltd. Across our group we have over 370 employees in the United Kingdom, the Republic of Ireland, Singapore and Dubai.
+We are the parent company of CIPD Enterprises Ltd and CIPD Asia Ltd. CIPD Middle East FZ-LLC is a wholly-owned subsidiary of CIPD Enterprises Ltd. Across our group we have over 300 employees in the United Kingdom, the Republic of Ireland, Singapore and Dubai.